Day 1 Arrive Bangkok

 Take a flight out of Bangkok today north to Chiang Mai.
 On arrival check into your hotel and freshen up before lunch.

 This afternoon choose between two options.
 In the first, you take a local songthaew to explore Wat Phra That Doi Suthep, the most sacred in Northern Thailand located on the mountain of Doi Suthep.
 Learn about the story of the temple and the white elephant and walk around the impressive grounds.
-Next trek 2 hours to a Hmong village where 800 inhabitants still wear their traditional tribe clothes and practice a culture that dates back 500 years.
+Next trek one hour to a Hmong village where 800 inhabitants still wear their traditional tribe clothes and practice a culture that dates back 500 years.
 Trek back and return to the city.
 The second option is to spend the afternoon exploring temples around Chiang Mai by Segway.
 After a brief introduction, set out to visit some of the following: Wat Phra Singh, Wat Pan Tao, Wat Chedi Luang, Tapae Gate, Wat Chiang Man, and Three Kings Gate.

 This evening get a taste of the Chiang Mai nightlife.
 First join monks in a nightly chanting at a local temple.
 Here you may light some incense or burn a candle to participate as well.
 Next enjoy dinner at 137 Pillars colonial house.
 After dinner, drive to the lively Waroros market, the hub of local life bursting with fresh flowers and local street food stalls.
 Sample some local Thai sweets before returning to your hotel for the evening.